antoBit/antodev/src/blog/2021-03-22-do-not-use-the-css-background-shorthand-as-a-prop-in-react.md

    {% raw %}{{{% endraw %}
 />
 ```
+Everything seems okay, right?
+Well, in theory.
+But as soon as the application started, I noticed that the `backgroundSize`property was not working!

+## Let’s get googling

 After inspecting the output HTML and a bit of googling, I came across this <a href="https://github.com/facebook/react/issues/5030" rel="noreferrer" target="_blank" aria-label="closed issue on React's Github">closed issue on React's Github</a>.

 Apparently, using the CSS `background` shorthand property with a `backgroundSize` prop causes this last property to be cleared **if and when** the `background` property is updated.

+## Fair enough, let’s fix it

 A quick and easy fix is to explicitly set every property by expanding the shorthand property: